BOARD OF DIRECTORS

 ʻIolani Brosio is a wife, māmā, and a co-founder of Kalauokekahuli.
 She currently serves on the Board of Directors as the Secretary and is the hui's Grant Writer.

 Raised in rural Waipiʻo Valley, Pōlanimakamae Kahakalau-Kalima is a loving wife and makuahine.
 A proud graduate of both Hawaiʻi Community College with an AA in Hawaiian Studies, with emphasis on Hula, and the University of Hawaii at Hilo with a BA in Performing Arts.
-Pōlani serves as the Executive Director for EA Ecoversity, she is a culture consultant for KAʻEHU and is the President of the Board of Directors for Kalauokekahuli.
+Pōlani serves as the President of Kalauokekahuli.
+She is also the Executive Director for EA Ecoversity, a culture-based higher education and career exploration and training for Native Hawaiian youth and young adults, ages 15 - 30, created by KŪ-A-KANAKA.
+She also serves as a culture consultant for KAʻEHU, a non-profit organization, where she shares Hawaiian culture and knowledge with various programs on the island of Maui.
 Since becoming a Kumu Hula, Pōlani and husband Noʻeau Kalima opened Hālau Hula Kauluola on Hawaiʻi and Maui.
 Pōlani strives to protect, preserve, and perpetuate her Hawaiian culture and serve her community at large.

 Welina mai me ke aloha.
 My name is Mālia Williams.
 I was born and raised on the east side of Hawaiʻi Island.
 I am a hula dancer and I work at the ʻAha Pūnana Leo as the administrative assistant.
 Recently I graduated from UH Hilo with my Bachelors of Arts in Hawaiian Studies.
 I am a mother of 2 beautiful girls, Maliʻuleihua, who is 9 years old, and ʻŌlapalaukapalili, who is 2 years old.